 Awarded Aug.
 20, funding for the planetarium project is supported through a grant from the Save America’s Treasures program.
 Overall, a total of $12.8 million in matching grants will fund 42 projects to preserve nationally historic properties and collections in 26 states.

 “This is phenomenal news, and Florida Southern greatly appreciates the funding to help preserve and restore this Frank Lloyd Wright global treasure,” said FSC President Anne Kerr.
-“Combined with significant philanthropy from a private donor, the future is bright for this magnificent one-of-its-kind planetarium.
+“Combined with a significant gift from Lakeland’s own historic preservationist and philanthropist Gregory Fancelli, the future is bright for this magnificent one-of-its-kind planetarium.
 Scholars from around the world are eager to come and study this gem of world-class architecture at Florida Southern College.”

 Construction of the Polk Science Building was completed in 1958.
 It is the largest of the Wright-designed buildings on campus and the last to be completed within the architect’s lifetime.
 In all, 13 of Wright’s proposed structures were funded and built, giving Florida Southern the world’s largest single-site collection of the architect’s work and his only executed design for a college campus.